Conditions of Sale

 12. Buyers must take charge of their purchases immediately after the auction.
 Once a lot has been sold, the auctioneer is liable only for wilful intent or gross negligence.
 Lots will not, however, be surrendered to buyers until full payment has been received or, in the case of payment by cheque, unconditional confirmation of the credit is received from the bank.
 Without exception, shipment will be at the expense and risk of the buyer.
 Purchases which are not collected within four weeks after the auction may be stored and insured by V & H on behalf of the buyer and at its expense in the premises of a freight agent.
 If V & H stores such items itself, it will charge 1 % of the hammer price for insurance and storage costs.

 13. As far as this can be agreed, the place of performance and jurisdiction is Cologne.
-German law applies; the provisions of the United Nations Convention on Contracts for the International Sale of Goods, CISG are not applicable.
+German law applies.
+The Act to Protect German Cultural Property (KGSG) and the Data Protection Act (GDPR) are applied.
+The provisions of the United Nations Convention on Contracts for the International Sale of Goods, CISG are not applicable.
 Should any provision herein be wholly or partially ineffective, this will not affect the validity of the remaining provisions.